 Having their patients' safety in mind, many nurses asked for better visual access.
 "Enable nursing staff to see the patients, with the least amount of walking," one requested, and provide views of the hallways and rooms.

 Said Kennedy, a specialist in evidence-based design solutions in Cornell's Health Design Innovations Lab: "By gathering opinions of those who know the space the best, this project highlights key issues existing in the nursing environment – and simple changes that will have a large impact on nurse satisfaction, productivity and retention."

-More information: The study, "Design Characteristics of Healthcare Environments: The Nurses' Perspective," is available online: www.worldhealthdesign.com/Desi… ses-perspective.aspx
+The study, "Design Characteristics of Healthcare Environments: The Nurses' Perspective," is available online: www.worldhealthdesign.com/Design-characteristics-of-healthcare-environments-the-nurses-perspective.aspx